hosung-k1m/harness-trajectory-benchmark/architecture-handoff.md

 15. Provider protocol observers convert captured native requests, responses, and stream frames into pinned `openai.chat-completions.v1` events after capture.
 16. Network coverage uses backend attribution plus an independent host boundary view, destination-preservation checks, and plaintext reconciliation.
 17. Health and coverage failures are themselves events and can invalidate verification.

-Next actions, in order:

-1. Create the Go module and convert `trackedEvents.md` from a descriptive summary into Go types plus a machine-validated v1 JSON Schema without changing existing event meanings.
-2. Define the shared control-plane API and implement the initial agent-native CLI skeleton with structured output and stable exit codes.
-3. Implement `NetworkPlaintext`, `RawRecord`, `ObservationPlan`, capability, health, and evidence-manifest Go types.
-4. Vendor the pinned `openai.chat-completions.v1` schema and implement validation fixtures for requests, streaming chunks, responses, tools, and usage.
-5. Define the first verified benchmark profile with plaintext required and opaque traffic denied.
-6. Create golden JSONL fixtures that reconstruct full duplex plaintext byte-for-byte and an append-log validator before implementing a backend.
-7. Implement the appender, plaintext stream assembler, flow-to-plaintext reconciliation, and raw-to-event reconciliation checks.
-8. Implement one provider-native plaintext decoder and its OpenAI-compatible normalization adapter, without changing the harness endpoint.
-9. Wrap the current container runner as the compatibility backend and prove complete plaintext capture for its allowed protocol set.
-10. Add the first web UI view against the same API, then implement gVisor with the same plaintext contract and replace best-effort debug parsing with structured system sensors.